-Officers who carry the CED while in uniform shall carry it in a holster on the side opposite the duty weapon.
+When carried while in uniform, officers shall carry the Taser in a weak-side holster on the side opposite the duty weapon.

-- (a) All CEDs shall be clearly distinguishable to differentiate them from the duty weapon and any other device. - (b) For single-shot devices, whenever practicable, officers should carry an additional cartridge on their person when carrying the CED. - (c) Officers should not hold a firearm and the CED at the same time.
+- (a) Whenever practicable, officers should carry two or more cartridges on their person when carrying the Taser. - (b) Officers shall be responsible for ensuring that their issued Taser is properly maintained and in good working order. - (c) Officers should not hold both a firearm and the Taser at the same time.